AndySomogyi/mechanica/docs/source/status.rst

   destroy particles)
 * Particle mitois
 * attach chemical cargo to particles
+* inter-particle flux of chemical cargo
 * reaction-kinetics network at each particle
 * Windows binaries
 * Movable boundary conditions
 * reflective boundary conditions (only have periodic now)
 * mouse object picking
 * Python API for bonded interactions (bonds, angles, dihedrals, impropers)
+* pre-made DPD potentials (conservative, friction, thermostat)
+* With addition of particle chemical cargo, fluxes and above potentials, we will have complete transport-dissapative-particle-dynamics simulation.
+And reactions gives us reactive TDPD.
+* Visualization:
+  We will attach a `style` attribute to the particle type that will let users define how they're presented in the renderer.
+This will have attributes such as color, size, etc...
+We want to let users attach transfer functions here, that will read particle attributes, such as local chemical concentration and map this to a color.
+To get decent performance, we'll have to compile user specified functions into pixel shader and run them on the GPU.
+* Multi-process rendering.
+Jupyter notebooks now uses a two process model, so it's probematic to create a window in a background process.
+We want to enable the simulator render to an off-screen buffer, and render to this buffer.
+Then copy the buffer to the foreground process and display it here.

 Known Bugs